harmonyideas/python-scripts/README.md

 ------------- | -------------
 CommmonInteger.py  | Find the common integer given a list Deckofcards.py  |   Very simple class for a deck of cards.
-Myblockchain.py | Very simple example of a blockchain
+Myblockchain.py | Very simple example of a blockchain Databaseadapter.cs  | Simple example of a interface for various database connections
 Flashcards.py   |   Quick example of a math flash cards game.
 Fib.py          |   Fibonacci number generator
 FizzBuzz.py     |   Classic FizzBuzz test